andlabs/perfect6502/README.md

 or just search for `TODO(andlabs)`

+also TODO
-also TODO - clean up the inconsistent licensing information inclusion
+- clean up the inconsistent licensing information inclusion
+- make the comparative tester useful by seeing which chip's output format to use for the other